Dr. Kariadi Hospital

 The Dr. Kariadi Central General Hospital (Rumah Sakit Umum Pusat Dr. Kariadi) or RSUP.
-Dr. Kariadi, is a hospital affiliated with the Faculty of Medicine Diponegoro University.
+Dr. Kariadi, is a district general hospital affiliated with the Faculty of Medicine Diponegoro University.
 It is one of the leading hospitals of Indonesia, sited in Semarang, Central Java.
 The director is Hendriani Selina, M.D.

 Dr. Kariadi Hospital is a Technical Implementation Unit of the Department of Health.
 The Hospital is supervised by the General Director of Medical Services, Ministry of Health Republic of Indonesia.

 History

 The hospital's history began in 1925.